 Additionally, Denpasar hosts several cultural festivals throughout the year, which can spike prices.
 Good events to attend include the anniversary of Denpasar City (27 February); the Bali Art Festival (mid-June to mid-July); and the Denpasar Festival (end of December).

-Find out more about the best time to visit Indonesia.
+Find out more about the best time to visit Bali.

 As Bali’s capital city, getting to Denpasar in Bali is straightforward.
 There’s no shortage of international and domestic flights to Bali’s only airport, Ngurah Rai International Airport – officially referred to as Denpasar (DPS) – 13km south of Denpasar.